-Jon G. Allen, PhD - Senior Staff Psychologist at The Menninger Clinic and the Menninger Department of Psychiatry and Behavioral Science at the Baylor College of Medicine; Richard L. Munich, MD - Former Chief of Staff at The Menninger Clinic; Alice Rogan, MD, PhD - Former Staff Psychologist for the Menninger Hope Adult Program
+Jon G. Allen, PhD - former senior staff psychologist at The Menninger Clinic and the Menninger Department of Psychiatry and Behavioral Science at the Baylor College of Medicine; Richard L. Munich, MD - former chief of staff at The Menninger Clinic; Alice Rogan, MD, PhD - former staff psychologist for the Menninger Hope Adult Program

 Abstract.—In the closing words of his article on hospital treatment at The Menninger Clinic, one of us (RLM) proposed that treatment must address the patient’s “willingness to accept agency for the illness” (p.
 185).1 Embracing this idea, we clinicians are emphasizing the importance of agency in our patient education programs.
 Yet the intuitively appealing concept of accepting agency for one’s illness requires careful explication lest patients feel unjustifiably blamed for something beyond their control.
 This article represents our ongoing effort to spell out our treatment philosophy.2 Although we developed this paper primarily for patient education, we intend it to be useful to family members and to our professional colleagues as well.
 At one time or another, we all wrestle with the problem of agency in our illnesses.

 The idea of accepting agency for your illness requires some mental juggling, because agency and illness are mutually exclusive concepts.
 Agency involves the exercise of power.
 An agent is an originating cause; agents initiate action.3 Imagine sitting in your kitchen and, out of the corner of your eye, spotting a small crumb moving along the floor.
 Looking more closely, you see an ant tugging it along.
 The ant, not the crumb, is the agent.
 As an agent, you make things happen.
 In contrast, illness happens to you.
 In short, agency involves active doing whereas illness involves passive suffering.